ROCmSoftwarePlatform/triton/python/perf-kernels/README.md

 # AMD Perf Kernels

 This directory contains customized/tuned/experimental kernels for AMD Instinct series GPUs.
-Please make sure your Triton compiler is v2.1 or later.
+Please make sure your Triton compiler is v2.1 or later, and is from the OpenAI Triton repository [here](https://github.com/openai/triton).
 To install Triton, please see [these](https://github.com/openai/triton/tree/main?tab=readme-ov-file#install-from-source) instructions.

 ## `06-fused-attention-transV.py`